A Celiac’s Gluten Free Guide to South Korea

 • Steamed egg with scallions (부추 달걀찜 ): A savoury egg dish with custard-like texture that some people compare to silken tofu.
 Naturally gluten free as long as soy sauce isn’t used.

-• Mild kimchi in water — only if flour paste wasn’t used (나박 김치 — 단, 밀가루 풀이 들어갔으면 안된다): This less spicy version of the traditional fermented Korean condiment and side dish can be found without gluten, but be sure to double check about ingredients.
+• Mild kimchi in water — only if flour paste wasn’t used (나박 김치 — 단, 밀가루 풀이 들어갔으면 안된다): This less spicy version of the traditional fermented Korean condiment and side dish can be found without gluten, but be sure to double check the ingredients.
 Often crunchy and tangy it makes a compliment to many a meal.

 • Bibimbap with white rice — without the red pepper paste and be careful of meat and veggies (namool) to make sure they’re not marinated in soy sauce (고추장을 사용하지 않은 흰 쌀밥으로 만든 비빔밥 —단, 나물이 간장을 사용해 조리되지 않았을 경우): A dish of rice covered by a variety of fresh, marinated, and sautéed vegetables, meats and often a cooked or raw egg.
 Make sure to order it without the red pepper paste, and check in about the marinades to make sure the meal is safe.
 It has a savoury and tangy taste with a fun variety of textures and flavours.
 I’ve eaten a lot of bibimbap in my life, and it’s a warm, comforting, and satisfying dish.